TL;DR

 | Older Adults (65+) | Same as adults, with an added focus on activities to improve balance and flexibility. | At least 2 days a week. |

 Crucially, physical activity is only one part of the equation.
-Sedentary behaviour—the amount of time you spend sitting or lying down while awake—is a separate and independent risk factor.
+Sedentary behaviour—the amount of time you spend sitting or lying down while awake—is a separate and regulated risk factor.
 You could meet your 150-minute weekly target but still be at high risk if you spend the rest of your day sitting at a desk and the evening on the sofa.

 Breaking up long periods of sitting every 30-60 minutes with just a few minutes of walking or stretching can make a significant difference.